 But, whilst the US have previously had strong showings at the US Open, there hasn’t been an American male winner of the event since Andy Roddick in 2003.
 This is probably one of the reasons why numbers are down in terms of visitors from the early 2000 period.

-The Women’s game follows a similar pattern to the men’s game to be honest.
-Serena Williams has been the best the game has seen for many a year and has won 6 times in total, with three of those victories coming in 2012 to 2014.
-But, 4 out of the last 6 winners were seeded outside of the top ten and considered to be relative outsiders coming into the tournament.
-Flavia Pennetta in 2015 was seeded 25, Sloane Stephens was unseeded in 2017, Naomi Osaka was seeded 20 in 2018 and Bianca Andreescu the 15th seed in 2019.
+The Women’s game follows a similar pattern to the men’s.
+Serena Williams has been the best the game has seen for many a year and has won six times in total, with three of those victories coming between 2012 to 2014.
+But, five out of the last seven winners were seeded outside of the top ten or unseeded and considered to be relative outsiders coming into the tournament.
+Flavia Pennetta in 2015 was seeded 25, Sloane Stephens was unseeded in 2017, Naomi Osaka was seeded 20 in 2018 and Bianca Andreescu was the 15th seed in 2019.
+The 2021 Champion, Emma Raducanuc, was not only unseeded but had to come through qualifying to enter the main tournament.
+This was the first time a qualifier has won any of the four Grand Slams.

 The first US Open was actually held on grass courts at the Newport Casino in Rhode Island.
 The tournament was pretty much an instant hit and each year they were finding they were oversubscribed with players for the next event.